Master Gardeners Help Desk

 - Providing other Virginia Tech VCE research-based information and publications relating to landscape and gardening issues

 Submitting a sample of a plant or insect to identify or diagnose a disease is the best practice for researching the answer.
 The Help Desk MG Volunteers can also assist you by submitting the samples to the Virginia Tech Clinics.
-Specimens may be submitted Monday through Wednesdays.
+Specimens may be submitted Monday through Wednesdays ONLY (so samples don't sit in the Post Office and expire over the weekend - which leads to no results).
 Note the general collecting instructions at the bottom of this page or contact the volunteers at the office.

 Specimens may be dropped off at the VCE Office.
 Place specimens and form in the Green Box at the front desk.
 Ensure that your name is on each specimen.

-- Insects may be submitted in the following ways: placed in rubbing alcohol, drowned in water, frozen (at least a week) or suffocated in a zip-lock bag.
+- NO live insects will be accepted.
+Insects may be submitted in the following ways: drowned in rubbing alcohol, drowned in water, frozen (at least a week) or suffocated in a zip-lock bag.

 - The insects should not be crushed.

-- Provide information pertaining to infestation location and number of insects observed.
+- Provide as much information pertaining to infestation, location and number of insects observed.

 - Soft insects such as grubs may be placed in boiling water for 1 minute then placed in rubbing alcohol.